 The second option is called a network link, and is only available on saved maps.
 The network link is a small file that tells Earth to keep requesting new KML files once every 10 seconds, so that it will automatically update to show the latest version of your map.
 Draw a line in CalTopo, switch over to Earth, and your line will appear in a few seconds.
 Data is only sycned one way; lines drawn in Earth will not automatically make their way back to CalTopo.

 Below is an example network link; CalTopo's folder structure is reflected in Earth and you can turn individual folders on and off.

-The best way to load basemaps into Earth is through something called a super overlay, although this is only available to CalTopo subscribers (any level).
+The best way to load basemaps into Earth is through something called a super overlay, although this is only available to CalTopo pro and desktop subscribers.
 Super overlays allow you to fly around in Earth and have the basemaps automatically update, without having to deal with fixed-boundary exports.

 For convenience, any map's network link you download from CalTopo will automatically include superoverlays for CalTopo's base layers, custom layers that have been saved to the map, and layers tied to your account.
 You can turn these on and off just like any other objects in the Earth left bar.

 The addition of CalTopo map layers can greatly expand Google Earth's trip planning utility.
 The following screenshots show trail locations near Yosemite Falls, and elevation contours on Mt Shasta.